 - Irrelevant crosslinks – Some mobile pages do not connect to the equivalent desktop page.
 Double check your links.

 - Slow mobile pages – Your mobile website needs to be fast enough to guarantee a positive user experience.
 Test your site speed with Google PageSpeed Insights.

 As always, MyAdvice is here to help!
 We’ve been creating mobile responsive websites for over three years.
 Our Design & Development and Digital Marketing teams are constantly implementing the most current best practices.
 And we want your business to benefit from our continued efforts to ensure that your website performs at its highest capacity.
-Contact your Customer Success Coordinator to start the conversion process.
+Contact your Marketing Coach to start the conversion process.